Date: 28 June 2018

 Some facilities, activities and excursions could involve an element of risk.
 These activities, facilities and excursions are neither run nor controlled by James Villa Holidays.
 If you wish to participate, purchase or make use of any optional activities, facilities or excursions that are not part of your pre booked holiday, we regret that James Villa Holidays cannot accept liability in relation to these.
 The contract for the provision of that activity, facility or excursion will be between you and that provider.
 Usually these locally paid for activities, facilities and excursions will be subject to local law and jurisdiction.
 The discretion to partake in any such activities, facilities, or excursions is entirely at your own risk.
 You are responsible for taking sensible precautions for your own safety and for the safety of any children or family members for whom you are responsible.
 Please liaise with the supplier of the facility, activity or excursion for the Terms and Conditions of your activity, facility or excursion which will govern your contract.

-If you have cause for complaint whilst on holiday or travelling to your destination, this must be brought to the attention of a James Villa Holidays representative and relevant supplier immediately so that action can be taken at the time to rectify the problem.
-Should the representative/local agent/supplier or villa management company be unable to resolve the matter, details of the complaint must be notified to James Villa Holidays in writing within 28 days of the end of your holiday.
-Failure to do so will affect ours and the applicable supplier’s ability to investigate your complaint, and will affect your rights under this contract.
+If you have cause for complaint whilst on holiday or travelling to your destination, this must be brought to the attention of a James Villa Holidays villa manager and/or relevant supplier immediately so that action can be taken at the time to rectify the problem.
+Should the villa manager/local agent/supplier or villa management company be unable to resolve the matter, details of the complaint must be notified to James Villa Holidays in writing within 28 days of the end of your holiday.
+Failure to do so will affect ours and the applicable supplier's ability to investigate your complaint, and will affect your rights under this contract.

-The arbitration scheme is arranged by ABTA and administered independently by the Centre for Effective Dispute Resolution (CEDR Solve).
+The arbitration scheme is arranged by ABTA and administered independently by the Centre for Effective Dispute Resolution (CEDR Solve) (and from the 14th May with Hunt ADR).
 It provides for a simple and inexpensive method of arbitration on documents alone with restricted liability on you in respect of costs.
 Full details will be provided on request or can be obtained from the ABTA website.

 The Scheme does not apply to claims for an amount greater than £5,000 per person.
 There is also a limit of £25,000 per booking form.
 Neither does it apply to claims which are solely in respect of physical injury or illness or their consequences.
 The Scheme can however deal with compensation claims which include an element of minor injury or illness subject to a limit of £1,500 on the amount the arbitrator can award per person in respect of this element.